‘Stop it!’: Tennessee pastor threatens to oust members wearing masks

 MT.
 JULIET, Tenn.
-(WKRN) — The pastor of a Mt.
-Juliet, Tennessee church has threatened to kick out members of his congregation if they show up in masks amid a nationwide surge in COVID-19 cases fueled by the delta variant.
+(WKRN) — The pastor of a Tennesse church has threatened to kick out members of his congregation if they show up in masks amid a nationwide surge in COVID-19 cases fueled by the delta variant.

-During service on Sunday, Global Vision Bible Church Pastor Greg Locke told the congregation, “Don’t believe this delta variant nonsense.
+During service on Sunday at Global Vision Bible Church in Mt.
+Juliet, Pastor Greg Locke told the crowd, “Don’t believe this delta variant nonsense.
 Stop it!
 Stop it!”

-The pastor added, “Bunch of pastors talking about how much they want to see people heal.
-They’re afraid to baptize people because of a Delta variant.
-I’m sick of it.”
+“Bunch of pastors talking about how much they want to see people heal.
+They’re afraid to baptize people because of a delta variant.
+I’m sick of it,” the pastor added.

-In March 2020, during the start of the pandemic, Pastor Locke announced he had no plans to stop holding service despite a warning from Tennessee Gov. Bill Lee, who had urged churches to move their services online.
+During the start of the pandemic in March 2020, Locke announced he had no plans to stop holding service despite a warning from Tennessee Gov. Bill Lee, who had urged churches to move their services online.

+During a news briefing last week, Dr. Lisa Piercey, the commissioner for the Tennessee Department of Health, said the state had experienced a more than 200% increase in overall COVID-19 cases since July 1, averaging more than 700 new cases per day over a seven-day period.

+Piercey said 97% of all COVID hospitalizations and more than 98% of deaths are residents who have not received the vaccine.

 Latest News